kncept/slog/README.md

-# Super Simple Blog
+# S'log

-What's super simple about the super simple blog?
+Slog... the Simple Web Log.

-* Super Simple to get started
+* Simple to get started
    * Just follow the Quickstart to first post
    * Only two external dependencies - AWS, and an OIDC provider
-* Super Simple to host
+* Simple to host
     * Default self hosting cloud infrastructure is essentially maintainence free
-* Super Simple to keep
+* Simple to keep
     * As an open source project, you can use it, fork it and even change it
     * All data is hosted on your own managed infrastructure